ChrstphrHll/npc_gen/students/Sammen Axilya.md

 ---
 # Sammen Axilya
 ### Description
-- Human Paladin from Qualnis
+- Human Paladin from Magmus Centerhold
 - 2nd year Diplomacy student in Jettenia
 - long curly dirty blonde hair that's plain, Pale Green eyes, and Tan skin
 - Is Dedicated and Absentminded, and has Creativity as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes